 - Reduce the speed to low.
 While the mixer is running, add both sugars.
 Beat until well combined.

 - Add eggs, molasses, and vanilla.
 Beat until well combined.

 - Combine the dry ingredients in a medium bowl.
 Stir with a whisk to remove any lumps of flour.

 - Add the dry ingredients to the mixing bowl.
-Starting on low speed, gradually move to medium speed.
+Starting at low speed, gradually increase to medium speed.
 Mix until well combined.

 - Refrigerate the dough for at least 20 minutes.
-Preheat the oven to 350 degrees.
-Prepare a cookie sheet by lining it with a baking mat or spraying it with cooking spray.
+Preheat the oven to 350°F. Prepare a cookie sheet by lining it with a baking mat or spraying it with cooking spray.

 - Using a 1 tablespoon cookie scoop, place scoops of dough onto the cookie sheet 2 inches apart.
 Using the flat bottom of a glass, press the cookies down to approximately ½ inch thickness.
 You may want to lightly spray the bottom of the glass so that the dough does not stick to it.

 - Bake the cookies for 10 minutes.
 Remove from the pan and cool completely.

 - In a medium or large mixing bowl, beat the butter and vegetable shortening on medium speed for 5 minutes.